-One way to improve the speed in which your website loads is by optimizing your image sizes for mobile devices.
+One way to improve the speed at which your website loads is by optimizing your image sizes for mobile devices.
 Talk to your web developer to learn more about what size is appropriate for your images.
 You can also search online to find the most recent recommendations.

 In addition to slowing download time and draining device batteries, speed can affect your search engine optimization (SEO) ranking.
 This means a page that’s slow to load could actually make you appear lower on the search engine results list!
 Before you implement your mobile-friendly website, here are a few things to consider to speed it up:

 - Content – search results data, SEO, wordiness